Ian-Blanshard/MP2-Word-Game/README.md

 ### Introduction modal <a name="introduction-modal"></a>

-The introducton modal is visible upon the page loading, it provides the user with the name of the game, a short introduction of the game, rules and clear instructions on how to play it.
+The introduction modal is visible upon the page loading, it provides the user with the name of the game, a short introduction of the game, rules and clear instructions on how to play it.

 ![Screenshot of instructions modal](/assets/images/instruction-modal.jpg)